daviddwk/freefish/README.md

 ## Adding Fish

-Fish are added to the tank using the `-f` flag followed by any number of fish names.
+Fish are added to the tank using the `-f` or `--fish` flag followed by any number of fish names.
 The name of a fish may be used multiple times to add multiple of that fish to the tank.
 Those fish specified first will be rendered in front of those listed later.
 This flag is optional, but who wants a tank with no fish?
 ```
 -f <fish_0> ... <fish_n>
 ```